Excess supply: Market response to excess supply

-Excess supply in a perfectly competitive market is the "extra" amount of supply, beyond the quantity demanded.
-As an example, suppose the price of a television is $600, the quantity supplied at that price is 1000 televisions, and the quantity demanded is 300 televisions.
+Excess supply in a market is the "extra" amount of supply, beyond the quantity demanded.
+As an example, assume that the price of a television is $600, the quantity supplied at that price is 1000 televisions, and that the quantity demanded is 300 televisions.
 This illustrates that sellers are seeking to sell 700 more televisions than buyers are willing to purchase.
 Hence, an excess supply of 700 televisions exists, indicating that the market is in a state of disequilibrium.

 In this situation, producers would not be able to sell all the televisions they produce at the desired price of $600.
 This will induce them to reduce their price in order to make the product more attractive for the buyers.
 In response to the reduction in the price of the product, consumers will increase their quantity demanded and producers will not produce as many as before.
 The market will eventually become balanced as the market is transitioning to an equilibrium price and quantity.